How to Maintain Oily Skin Well (4 Quick Tips to Balancing Oil)

 Like I've explained before, oily skin happens when the sebaceous glands in the skin make too much sebum (aka oil).
 Sebum is the waxy, oily substance that protects and hydrates the skin.
 Sebum is vital for keeping the skin healthy and soft.
 However, too much sebum can lead to oily skin, clogged pores, and acne.

 Oily skin is usually caused by genetics or hormones.
-You’ll notice teens, pregnant women, menopausal women and other hormonal imbalances will cause oil, but there are two MAJOR upsides to having oily skin.
+You’ll notice teens, pregnant women, peri-menopausal and menopausal women, and other hormonal imbalances will cause oil, but there are two MAJOR upsides to having oily skin.

-And second, regular use of a skincare routine specific to keeping the oiliness of your skin under control is the answer!
-An incredibly easy answer!
+And second, regular use of a skincare routine specific to keeping the skin barrier balanced while combating hormonal issues is the answer!
+And an incredibly easy answer since that's exactly what ETHYST® Skincare was created to do!

 Let’s discuss what that looks like, so you can put your best face forward.